 Indicators are disseminated by following personal characteristics:

-Indicators are calculated as share of women with certain personal characteristic (e.g. severely limited) who experienced violence (e.g. by intimate partner) out of all women with this personal characteristics (e.g. severely limited).
+Indicators are calculated as share of women with a certain personal characteristic (e.g. severely limited) who experienced violence (e.g. by intimate partner) out of all women with this personal characteristic (e.g. severely limited).

 Timeframe of violence